onecentlin/laravel-blade-snippets-vscode/README.md

     "blade": "html"
 },
 "emmet.triggerExpansionOnTab": true,

+"blade.format.enable": true, // if you would like to enable blade format
 ```

 > p.s.
 Since VS Code v1.15, please update preference settings from `emmet.syntaxProfiles` to `emmet.includeLanguages`.